Powersurge/pi-fi-gallery/readme.txt

 HOW TO USE / QUICK START

 Start by placing all of the Pi-Fi Gallery files to any directory of your web server.
 Then connect a Raspberry Pi running Rasbian Jessie to the local network and SSH into it.
-I am not going to cover using SSH because it is outside the scope of this quick start, but a lot of information can be found on the internet.
+I am not going to cover using SSH because it is outside the scope of this quick start, but a lot of information can be found about this on the internet.
 Once logged in, type in the following commands:

  > raspi-config (if you need to change the default password)
  > wget http://[Your Web Server]/pi-setup-raspbian-jessie.tar.gz